Dublin City University's graduate programme in international governance has three MA degrees available:

 External Speakers Programme

-The MA Programme features seminars and presentations by guest speakers with particular experience and expertise, be it as politicians, officials, academics or diplomats, in foreign policy and international relations.
+The MA Programme features seminars and presentations by guest speakers with particular experience and expertise, be it as politicians, officials, academics or diplomats, in international development.
 The intention is to facilitate the exploration of key issues in international relations in an informal, interactive environment.
 Amongst previous guest speakers in DCU have been:

 - Pat Cox (former President of the European Parliament);

 - Gareth Evans, (member of High Level Panel on UN Reform);